 How to Become an Event Planner

-While there are no hard education requirements to get started in this career, event planners who possess a bachelor's degree may stand out in the industry and hold a competitive edge over applicants without a degree when applying for jobs.
-The following table outlines common requirements to become an event planner as reported by the U.S. Bureau of Labor Statistics (BLS):
+While there are no hard education requirements to get started in this career, event planners who possess a bachelor's degree might hold a competitive edge over applicants without a degree.
+The following table outlines common requirements to become an event planner, as reported by the U.S. Bureau of Labor Statistics (BLS):

 |Degree Level||Employers generally prefer a bachelor's degree|

 |Degree Field||Communications, hospitality, marketing, business, public relations or a related field|

 |Key Skills||Strong verbal and written communication, customer-service, interpersonal, problem-solving and organization skills|

 |Computer Skills||Knowledge of database software, budgets and social media/networking|

 |Additional Requirements||Business and marketing skills may be helpful, especially if a planner is interest in entrepreneurship.|